rafaelanobre/cute-pomodoro-cli/README.md

 - [ ] **Session Statistics:** Track your completed Pomodoros and total focus time by day, week, month, year and total to see your productivity soar!

-- [ ] **Customizable Timers:** Allow users to set their own durations for work and break sessions via command-line arguments (e.g., pomodoro-init --work 30 --break 10).
+- [X] ~~**Customizable Timers:** Allow users to set their own durations for work and break sessions via command-line arguments, as well as how many sessions/cycles they want to focus on.~~

 - [ ] **Sound Notifications:** Optional sound alerts for when a session ends.

-- [ ] **Themes & Colors:** Customize the look of your timer with different color schemes and different asciis, such as cats, dogs, plants, anime, and so on!
+- [X] ~~**Themes & Colors:** Customize the look of your timer with different color schemes and different asciis, such as cats, dogs, plants, anime, and so on!~~

+- [ ] **Progress Bar:** Visual progress indicator showing elapsed/remaining time in the session.

+- [ ] **Milestone Messages:** Cute encouraging messages at key moments (e.g., "Halfway there!" at 50%, "Almost done!" at 80%).

+- [ ] **Decorative Borders:** Frame the countdown with cute borders or patterns to make it more visually appealing.